AmeyChavan-Org/AmeyChavan-Org/README.md

 - 👋 Hi, I’m @AmeyChavan-Org
 - 👀 I’m interested in web_development and data mining
 - 🌱 I’m currently learning  core java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web-development
-- 📫 How to reach me via linked
+- 📫 How to reach me via - linkedin

 <!---
 AmeyChavan-Org/AmeyChavan-Org is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.